 Can I reserve a table with Fanatics?The beer tents have a mixture of reserved and non-reserved tables and reserved tables are typically booked by local families and corporates.
 We base ourselves in the general admission areas of the beer tents and get everyone in with plenty of time to get set up for the day.
 Rest assured Fanatics are the leader in organising the biggest and best party areas in the beerhalls, all you need to worry about is getting yourself to Munich and we take care of your Oktoberfest!

 Can I share accommodation with my mates?Of course!
-At our campsite tents are allocated on arrival so our check-in crew at the campsite will be able to place you together.
-For hostel and hotel, you can either book together on the same invoice and we'll group you together; or if you’d prefer to book separately & still share a hostel or hotel room with your friends just email us at firstname.lastname@example.org with everyone’s names and we’ll link your bookings and allocate you together in the same room (make sure everyone's booked the same size dorm room).
+You can either book together on the same invoice and we'll group you together; or if you’d prefer to book separately & still share a hostel or hotel room with your friends just email us at firstname.lastname@example.org with everyone’s names and we’ll link your bookings and allocate you together in the same room (make sure everyone's booked the same size dorm room).

 Where are the hostels and hotel located?Our Munich hostels and hotel are located in the heart of the city.
-The 4 You and A&O hostels and the Ibis hotel are all a short walk from Munich’s main train station and the Oktoberfest grounds.
-Haus International hostel is just 2.4km north of Munich’s old town centre - we operate coach shuttles to & from the beerhalls, plus it is just 4 stops from Oktoberfest on the Munich Metro (tickets included in your package).
+The 4 You Hostel and the Ibis hotel are all a short walk from Munich’s main train station and the Oktoberfest grounds.
+Haus International hostel is just 2.4km north of Munich’s old town centre - just 4 stops from Oktoberfest on the Munich Metro (tickets included in your package).

-Can I book extra nights?Extra nights are available at our campsite, simply select the dates you would like to arrive and depart when making you booking.
-At our hostels and hotels you can either select extra nights when making your booking or contact our office at email@example.com
+Can I book extra nights?Extra nights are available at our hotel, simply select the dates you would like to arrive and depart when making you booking.
+At our hostels you can either select extra nights when making your booking or contact our office at email@example.com

 What do I need to bring with me?We’d advise you to only bring along what you’re going to need while at Oktoberfest.
 Here’s a quick rundown of what you’ll need: